kagsimsek/kagsimsek.github.io/misc.md

 _All art is, somebody takes something and then puts it on something else._ -Rodney Norman

+_I believe in myself._ -Noel Gallagher (when asked if he believes in god)

 * Quantum-mechanical harmonic oscillator: Copy the following into a Mathematica notebook and evaluate it.
 WF[n] will produce you the normalized nth eigenfunction of the oscillator.

 ```Mathematica